BrandonChang1/Portfolio/README.md

 # Portfolio

+Brandon Chang

+CPSC 349, Fall 2024

+## Usage

+Download the project by clicking on the Green "Code" button, then click "Download ZIP", or clone the repository using Git or Github tools.
+Extract the files if they are compressed.
+Open the "index.html" file.

+## Notes

 maybe flexbox for list of skills, or roles. volunteering, software dev, maintenance or maybe roll the small social media icons into portfolio and contact a bit more gap between social links would be good